BA (Hons) - Classical Archaeology , University of Sydney

 PhD Candidate, University of Sydney

 Steven J. Vasilakis has been involved in Aboriginal and Historical archaeology, since 2011, on projects across the Sydney, Illawarra, Southern Highlands, South Coast, and Newcastle regions.
-Steven has extensive experience in archaeological research of coastal geomorphology, sea level rise indicators and Prehistoric submerged landscapes in the Eastern Aegean and he has conducted wide-ranging anthropological fieldwork among the Greek and Turkish maritime communities internationally.
-Currently, Vasilakis’s qualifications provide a supporting role to authors of archaeological assessments in NSW that require close consultation with Aboriginal Communities in all areas of Aboriginal Cultural Heritage Management, such as Archaeological Research Designs and Test Excavation Methodologies, Aboriginal Cultural Heritage Assessment Reports, Aboriginal Cultural Heritage Management Plans, and Due Diligence Assessments.
+Steven has extensive experience in archaeological research of coastal geomorphology, sea level rise indicators and Prehistoric submerged landscapes in the Eastern Aegean and he has conducted wide-ranging anthropological fieldwork among the local maritime communities.
+Currently, Steven' qualifications provide a supporting role to authors of archaeological assessments in NSW that require close consultation with Aboriginal Communities in all areas of Aboriginal Cultural Heritage Management, such as Aboriginal Heritage Impact Permits (AHIP), Archaeological Research Designs and Test Excavation Methodologies, Aboriginal Cultural Heritage Assessment Reports, Aboriginal Cultural Heritage Management Plans, and Due Diligence Assessments.

 BA (Hons Pending) - Archaeology, The Australian National University